 However, if you really want to have actual cellphone service with your own phone number, you need to get a Mobal SIM.
 I’m not sure how these guys get around the no foreigners law, but it’s a good thing they can – I guess it’s a workaround involving registering the SIMs to themselves and then technically just renting them to you or some such, but anyway they’re an absolute godsend and their service is legit.

-It’s not particularly cheap, but the only alternative is to rent an entire phone which is far more expensive (and extra hassle as you have to pay a deposit and return the phone at the end); you can order your SIM to be sent to your home address before you even leave for Japan so you just need to activate it on arrival and away you go.
+This is more expensive than a data SIM of course, but if you want telephone service the only alternative is to rent an entire phone which is far more expensive again (and extra hassle as you have to pay a deposit and return the phone at the end); you can order your SIM to be sent to your home address before you even leave for Japan so you just need to activate it on arrival and away you go.
 They’re also throwing in a free 1000 yen beer voucher for rugby fans to use at the Hub chain of pubs, which will be screening the matches live; to sign up to Mobal or read more details click here – as an extremely satisfied customer of theirs I can wholeheartedly recommend them.

 Another option is a portable WiFi router, which can be particularly cost-effective for groups as you can have multiple devices (usually up to 5) connected simultaneously.
-You can’t really get them from the electronics stores as you can’t get the service contract as a tourist, but they’re easy enough to rent – click here for details.
+You can’t really get them from the electronics stores as you can’t get the service contract as a tourist, but they’re easy enough to rent – see here and here for details.

 Japan was really behind the curve with WiFi (with people always having preferred to use their own data connections) and it’s still harder to find than you might expect.
 It remains a rarity for bars & restaurants to offer free WiFi to their customers, and cafes are hit & miss, but free WiFi has caught on in public spaces and convenience stores.
 It varies from city to city, but major JR stations usually have it, as do many of the private railways, and many city centres have public WiFi zones (Osaka and Kyoto both do, as do the long underground shopping arcade in Sapporo and some Tokyo neighborhoods).
 Other safe bets are convenience stores (all of them) and Starbucks.
 Trains don’t usually have WiFi, but it is now being installed on the shinkansen network – hopefully this will be up & running in time for the World Cup.